Who loves to get bitten by mosquitoes and other insects that take advantage of our blood? No one!

 - Stick the bottom of the pre-waxed wicks at the containers using a glue gun or a tape.
 Make sure that it’s at the center.

 - Prepare your double boiler, set the heat at medium heat, add the wax, then let it melt.
 The wax can be in bar form or flaked, it’s just up to you what you want to use.

 - It’s now time to add the citronella oil.
 You’ll only need 3 to 5 drops of oil per container.
 If you want to add some fragrance, like those other fragrances that also repel bugs (rosemary, oregano, peppermint), you can add 2 – 3 drops of any of those.

 - If you want to add colour, you can also opt to mix non-toxic crayons into it.
 If you find the colour too dark or too strong, don’t worry, it will lighten once it cooled down.

 - Before you put the wax into the containers, you should first make the containers warm so that the wax will cool evenly and there will be no problem when you pour it too hot.
 To do that, set the oven at its lowest temperature and put the containers inside for a few seconds or even a minute.

 - Cool the wax slightly before you put it into the containers then fix the position of the wick, still at the center.
 You can secure the position using a stick if you’re having trouble.
 Let it cool.

 - You can also decorate the containers with ribbons or anything you like.
-Store them where bugs and insects are rampant so that it will be easier for you to light them up whenever they pest around.
+Store them where bugs and insects are rampant so that it will be easier for you to light them up whenever they are around.